-Under the Pay Transparency Act, an employer with more than 500 employees on a regular basis that is required under the German Commercial Code to add a management report to its financial statements must publish a report on gender and pay equality.
-Such report must detail the employer's measures to advance the equality of women and men in general and the impact of such measures, as well as its measures to establish pay equality for women and men.
+Under the Pay Transparency Act, an employer with more than 500 regular employees is required under the German Commercial Code to add a management report to its financial statements must publish a report on gender and pay equality.
+Such report must detail the employer's measures to advance the equality of women and men in general and the impact of such measures, as well as its measures to establish pay equality for men and women.
 Employers that do not take such measures must explain this in the report.
-Employers that are bound by, or have agreed with all of their employees that they will apply, a collective bargaining agreement on pay must publish the report every five years, covering the preceding five-year period, while other employers have to do so every three years for the preceding three-year period.
+Employers that are bound by, or have agreed with all of their employees that they will apply, a collective bargaining agreement on pay must publish the report every five years, covering the preceding five-year period, while other employers must do so every three years for the preceding three-year period.
 The report must include the average total number of employees and the average number of full-time and part-time employees, in each case broken down by gender, for the last year of the applicable five- or three-year period.
 Any subsequent report must show the changes in numbers versus the previous report.

-Companies and partnerships without an individual as general partner that are organised under German law are required to include in the annex to their annual financial statements information on total pay for board members, supervisory board members (if any), advisory board members (if any), members of any similar body (if any) and former board members and their survivors.
-If the company is listed on a stock exchange, the information must be provided for each board member individually, broken down by category (fixed pay, performance-based pay, long-term incentives).
+Companies and partnerships without an individual as a general partner that are organised under German law are required to include in the annex to their annual financial statements information on:

+- · total pay for board members;

+- · supervisory board members, if any;

+- · advisory board members, if any;

+- · members of any similar body, if any; and

+- former board members and their survivors.

+If the company is listed on a stock exchange, the information must be provided for each board member individually, broken down by category (eg, fixed pay, performance-based pay and long-term incentives).
 In this case, the annex must also include information on pay and benefits that the board member is entitled to in the event of regular and premature termination.